 Total CO2 embodied in final demand by country is then estimated as follows:

-where colsum(CC) is a 1 x N vector of total emissions embodied in the consumption of final goods and services, while FNLC is 1 x N vector of direct emissions due to final consumption.
-These direct emissions stem, to a large extent, from private road transport but also from other uses such as gas for cooking.
+where colsum(CC) is a 1 x N vector of total emissions embodied in the consumption and investment of final goods and services by domestic industries and households, while FNLC is 1 x N vector of direct emissions due to the combustion of utility and transport fuels by households.
 To ensure that all emissions are taken into account, these emissions need to be added to that of matrix CC.
 Similarly, to account for all production-based emissions, FNLC needs to be added to the rows of CC (distributed primarily to the manufacture of petroleum products and the electricity, gas and water supply industries).